KiandaBPM/KiandaBPM.github.io/form-designer.md

 **New Process anonymous form**

-To setup a globally available link for allowing external users to create a new instance, perform the following steps within the form designer:
+To set up a globally available link for allowing external users to create a new instance, perform the following steps within the form designer:

 1. On the top right corner of the designer click on the settings button.
 2. Then click the option "Enable anonymous sharing of forms" to Yes.